 In its 1890 decision in Hans v.
 Louisiana, the Supreme Court interpreted the Eleventh Amendment immunity broadly to prohibit suits against a state not only by citizens of another state, but also by a state’s own citizens, and in cases arising under federal law.
 It essentially disavowed the contrary language in Cohens.
 The Hans Court placed weight on the speed with which the Amendment was adopted, and suggested that Chisholm had erred in upholding jurisdiction under the original Constitution, which could not have contemplated individual suits against states.

-The Supreme Court’s decisions afford states immunities from suit that appear to go beyond the terms of the Eleventh Amendment.
-For example, as noted, suits by individuals against their own state have been barred; suits by foreign states are also barred.
+Supreme Court decisions have afforded states immunities from suit that appear to go beyond the terms of the Eleventh Amendment.
+In 1890 the Court first held that suits by individuals against their own state were barred; in 1934 suits by foreign states were also held barred and, likewise, in 1921, admiralty suits (even though the Amendment's text refers only to suits " in law or equity").
 The Court has further held that states enjoy immunity in state court from suits based on federal law.
 Alden v.
 Maine (1999).
 Moreover, states may “consent” to suits that appear to be barred by the Amendment.
-These decisions suggest that the Court may regard state sovereign immunity—the legal privilege by which the state government cannot be sued, at least in its own courts, without its consent–as an underlying constitutional “postulate,”—an assumption reflected but not fully captured by the words of the Eleventh Amendment.
+These decisions suggest that the Court may recognize a form of state sovereign immunity—by which a state government cannot be sued without its consent by private persons–as an underlying constitutional “postulate,”—an assumption reflected but not fully captured by the words of the Eleventh Amendment, but one subject to being overcome by some federal legislation as indicated above.

 At least three other approaches have attracted support.
 First, some argue that the Eleventh Amendment should be applied according to a simple literal reading of its text to bar suits against states by out-of-state citizens, and foreign citizens or subjects (but only by these parties), even if their claim is based on federal law.
 Others have argued that the Eleventh Amendment's language tracks a “party-based” head of jurisdiction, and thus should not be understood to prevent federal courts from hearing suits against a state by citizens of another state if the claim arises under federal law.
 Still a third view regards the Eleventh Amendment as addressed to the courts, prohibiting them from construing Article III’s jurisdictional grants to abrogate a state’s common law immunity but allowing Congress to override such immunity if it clearly expresses its intent to subject states to suit.
 (The accompanying commentaries present further scholarly views.)

 While the states continue to enjoy broad sovereign immunity from suit, the Supreme Court does allow suits against state officers in certain circumstances, thus mitigating the effect of sovereign immunity.
 In particular, the Court does not read the Amendment to bar suits against state officers that seek court orders to prevent future violations of federal law.
-Moreover, suits by other states, and suits by the United States to enforce federal laws, are also permitted.
+Moreover, suits by other states, and suits by the United States to enforce federal laws, are also permitted, as are suits for damages against state officers in their individual capacities.
 The Eleventh Amendment is thus an important part, but only a part, of a web of constitutional doctrines that shape the nature of judicial remedies against states and their officials for alleged violations of law.